-Carmelyn P. Malalis was appointed Chair and Commissioner of the New York City Commission on Human Rights (the Commission) by Mayor Bill de Blasio in November 2014 following more than a decade in private practice as an advocate for employees' rights in the workplace.
+Annabel Palma was appointed Chair and Commissioner of the New York City Commission on Human Rights (the Commission) in October 2021 by Mayor Bill de Blasio.

 In 1991, Ms. Palma received her Certified Nursing Assistant certification from Bronx Community College.
 At St. Vincent De Paul Senior Residence, she became a practicing nursing assistant, and was elected as a union representative in 1994.

 In 1998, Ms. Palma enrolled as a full-time student in Monroe College and earned her Associates Degree in Business Administration while she worked a full-time job and raised her son.
 She graduated Summa Cum Lade, and in 1999, was asked to join the staff at 1199SEIU NY as a full-time organizer.
 This is where she would develop her passion for public service by organizing and educating workers on the issues of unfair working conditions and leading health and safety trainings.